RossWestwater/Weather-App/README.md

 - What problem does it solve?
 - What did you learn?

 This is an app using an external weather server-based API from openweathermap.org.
 It was created to check the current and 5 day forecast of a given city, which might be useful for travelling plans.
 I learned a good bit about the impact of chaining functions and the headaches lots of chaining calls can make in the event a bug needs to be sorted out.
 I also learned that you can "modularize" the code across multiple sheets to help tidy aspects of the code.
 I also started using "template literals" which was a fun thing to learn (courtesy of my tutor).
 Being able to decipher error codes in the console and fixing code effectively is getting easier.
+I also didn't use Jquery to continue to develop my understanding of plain JavaScript functionality and not create confusion between what's a Jquery method and what is a Javascript method.

 repo URL: https://github.com/RossWestwater/Weather-App
 deployed site URL: https://rosswestwater.github.io/Weather-App/